 If you have more than one IRA or multiple taxable brokerage accounts, transfer everything into just one for each type.

-There really is no need to multiple accounts, and at different brokerages, unless you are a serious trader and each brokerage is better than others at dealing with certain kinds of investment types.
+There really is no need to have multiple accounts, and at different brokerages, unless you are a serious trader and each brokerage is better than others at dealing with certain kinds of investment types.

 And for those who use multiple credit cards, get rid of all but 2 or 3 if you are worried about your credit score, but if you can care less about that, then close all but one to make things easier on yourself.

 Take it a step further

 If you really want to get crazy organized, sign up for electronic statements and confirmations.

 This way you only get an email whenever a document is issued, and have no papers to have pile up in all areas of your home.

 You can create a hierarchy of folders and save all of the PDFs for easy access when the time comes and it is much easier and quicker than fumbling with papers.